-Any individual applying to the Association for licensing from out of Province or Country must, at minimum, challenge the Association's Provincial By-law test.
+Any individual applying to the Association for licensing from out of Province or Country must, at minimum, provide an Affidavit verifying age, citizenship status, an acknowledgement of legislation (available at the Association's office), and challenge the Association's Provincial By-law test.
+With respect to the Cosmetology Association's By-law No. 4(b)(5), the Association will accept an Affidavit as noted above in place of this requirement.

-Out of Province Transfer Requesting Master Designation
+Out of Province Transfer Requesting Master or Instructor Designation

-Any individual applying for Master designation through a Credential Review application is required to submit with the Credential Review application, supporting information and documentation in accordance with the requirements noted above under Master Licence Designation.
-Any professional development (credits) completed and obtained out of Province by a non-Member individual applying to transfer credentials to Nova Scotia from out of Province will be considered for upgrading purposes.
+Any individual applying for Master designation through a Credential Review application is required to submit with the Credential Review application, supporting information and documentation in accordance with the requirements noted above under Master Licence Designation or Instructor Licence Designation.
+Any professional development (credits) completed and obtained out of Province by a non-Member individual transferring credentials to Nova Scotia from out of Province may be considered for upgrading purposes.